 When can we enjoy it?

-Antegods is looking to be released in early 2018 on Steam/Windows 10.
+Antegods is looking to be released on Steam/Windows 10.
 The soundtrack will also be made available separately for your enjoyment.

 You can follow the Development blog over at Codeglue to keep yourself in the loop!